fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 - binary system uses 2 digits: 0, 1
 - hexadecimal system uses 16 digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, d, e, f

 First letters of the alphabet were choosen to represent missing 6 digits.
 You might see uppercase A-F too.
+By convention, hex numbers are prepended with `0x` or `#` to not mistake them with other data (C++ streams use `0x`).

-You don't need to understand how to read hexadecimal numbers - they are used at most to check distances between variable locations during quite rare optimizations.
+You don't need to understand how manipulate hexadecimal numbers - they will be printed mostly to check if they are the same.

 ## addresses of multiple elements